updownupdown/clockworks/README.md

 ## To-do

+- Improve tolerance math, UI
+- Add actual vs. gear time
+- Tooltips for buttons
+- Dials for hands
 - Ability to adjust initial rotation of hands
-- Dials for hands
-- Save to localstorage (persist state on reload)
-- Improve tolerance math, UI
+- If no local storage, show brief tutorial, or allow selection from preset, start from scratch, etc.
+- Help modal

 ## Bugs

-- Adding/deleting gears doesn't always work well
+- Adding/deleting gears doesn't always work well, need to test more extensively
-- Moving gears around doesn't account for gear forks, and doesn't always go to proper parent